hacktoon/nami/README.md

 - Pass RegionMap setValue to send noise point to generate continents in plate
 - Create PlateMatrix
   - For each region origin => set noise for each scanline fill
-- Create RegionMap 2 with subregion dimensions
-- Create Plate for each region 1
-- Create Plate index
-- Create Plate list
-- Create plate adjacency from region map
+- Create plate adjacency from regiongroup map
   - Convergent
     - OO : Island Arc + trench
     - OC : Trench + Orogeny